Agility is a fun, fast-paced dog sport that will allow you and your dog become a true team!

 We are the only agility field in the Albuquerque area that uses mulch.
 It is soft on your and your dog’s joints while running (in all seasons!), while also not being dusty.

-Steffi has trained with the agility world champions Silvia Trkman and Martina Klimesova.
+Steffi has trained with the agility world champions Silvia Trkman and Martina Klimesova who have excelled in many world class agility events.
 She has devised a structured, effective beginner agility course that will have you and your dog running sequences of jumps and tunnels in as little as 4 weeks.

 Our agility classes are suitable for all dogs that are friendly towards other dogs and people and come when called (also with some distractions).